iCepa/tun2tor/README.md

 ## Notes from/to Alex

-- You need to pull in your own LWIP git checkout in the root of the repository.
+- You need to pull in your own LWIP git checkout in the lwip directory of the root of the repository.